SERG-Delft/cs4300/2021/intro.md

 ---
 layout: tud
-title: Introduction to CS4300: Software Refactoring
+title: "Introduction to CS4300: Software Refactoring"
 ---

 This is our introductory lecture.
 We will discuss about the course and how everything works.